 Providing your ball python with the appropriate temperature range will ensure that your pet is healthy, comfortable, and able to carry out necessary biological processes effectively.

 Appropriate humidity levels are crucial for ball pythons' health and well-being.
 Maintaining an average humidity level between 45-75% is recommended, with levels fluctuating slightly lower during the day and higher at night.

 To ensure that your ball python has access to sufficient humidity, it is a good idea to provide a third humid hide lined with moistened sphagnum moss.
 This will allow your snake to regulate its humidity levels as necessary.

 We recommend using a digital hygrometer to monitor the humidity level in the enclosure accurately.
 This device will allow you to keep track of the humidity levels and adjust as needed to ensure your ball python is in a comfortable and healthy environment.

 One effective method to increase humidity levels in your ball python's enclosure is by misting it with a spray bottle once or twice a day.
 Misting the enclosure first thing in the morning and again at night if necessary is recommended.
 Another way to maintain humidity levels is by mixing water directly into the substrate.
 This will help to retain moisture and prevent the enclosure from becoming too dry.

 How to create a humid hide for your ball python

-Layering clean, chemical-free leaf litter on top of the substrate can also help with humidity.
+Layering clean, chemical-free leaf litter on the substrate can also help with humidity.

-Substrate should be at least 4” deep and completely replaced every 3-4 months.
-Remove poop and urates daily, along with contaminated substrate.
+Ideally, the substrate should be at least 4” deep and completely replaced every 3-4 months.
+Remove poop and urates daily, along with any contaminated substrate.